b4yuan/sefa_classroom/README.md

 Then, install all packages needed to run the grading system by running ```sudo pip3 install -r requirements.txt``` in the terminal.

 ### Variable Configuration
 Certain variables need to be specified by the professor in the `config.json` file.
+A template for this file can be found in `combinedSystem/profFiles/config.json`.
+This file will be used if another is not specified (see: _Running the System_).
 - _Organization name_: name of the classroom.
 - _Authentication username_: The name of the GitHub account with access to the classroom.
 - _Authentication key_: A token tied to this account that allows for automation of important GitHub API features.